freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/lamp-manager.md

 ---
 # Lamp Manager

-There are many types of lamps a real pinball machine might use, and there are different ways a gamelogic engine might be addressing them.
-VPE uses the Unity game engine to accurately simulate lights on the playfield.
-Those lights have a standardized set of parameters, which you can tweak in the editor.
-However, lights in a game are dynamic, so the gamelogic engine will toggle them, fade them, or even change their color.
+There are many types of lamps a real pinball machine might use, and there are different ways a gamelogic engine might address them.
+VPE uses the Unity game engine to accurately simulate lamps on the playfield.
+Lamps have a standardized set of parameters, which can be tweaked in the editor.
+Lamps in a game are also dynamic, so the gamelogic engine will toggle them, fade them, or even change their color.

-In order to link each of the playfield lights to the gamelogic engine and configure how they react during gameplay, the *Lamp Manager* is used.
+In order to link each of the playfield lamps to the gamelogic engine and configure how they react during gameplay, the *Lamp Manager* is used.
 You can find it under *Visual Pinball -> Lamp Manager*.

 ![Lamp Manager](lamp-manager.png)